nils91/som/README.md

 Each bit not explicitly written in the file is 0.
 The file is 2^n bits in size.

+## SOM language

+SOM language comes in different flavors, .hra, .hrb and .hrc. .hra is just as slightly more human readable version of the bitcode, while .hrb and .hrc are human readable assembly languages. .hrc is a more complex version of .hrb. .hrb programs can also be interpreted as .hrc.

 ## Formats

 SOM bitcode can be used in several formats.